 Oil may impact coral reefs in a negative way.
 These reefs are not only beautiful, they provide a habitat for many sea creatures.
 NOAA indicates the impact of oil on coral reefs is difficult to predict.
 Oil also clogs up the gills of the fish that live there and suffocates them.
 When oil floats on the surface, it blocks sunlight and prevents marine plants from using light for photosynthesis.
 These plants are important parts of the food chain and the reef habitats found in the oceans.

 Toxic materials are a side effect of modern living.
-Sea Web reports that, thanks to water's solvency, toxic pollution often ends up in the ocean, sediment, and the sea surface micro-layer.
-Toxic pollution sources include:
+Thanks to water's solvency, toxic pollution often ends up in the ocean, sediment, and the sea surface micro-layer.
+Eight percent of pollution has non-point sources and comes from land, reports the World Wide Fund for Nature (WWF).
+Toxic pollution sources, according to MarineBio, include:

 - Household cleaning products

 Pollutants find their way into the ocean and sink to the bottom.
 Bottom feeding organisms ingest these chemicals and contaminates the food chain.
 The smaller fish is eaten by the larger fish, which is then eaten by a human.
 Toxins build up in the tissues of the people who eat the contaminated fish and may lead to illnesses like cancer, reproductive disorders, birth defects, and other long-term health problems.
-The National Resources Defense Council offers a guide to fish you should be avoided due to high mercury and PCB content.
+The National Resources Defense Council offers a guide to fish you should avoid due to high mercury and PCB content.
+Fertilizers, sewage, and household waste loaded with phosphorus and nitrogen cause nutrient pollution points out Environmental Protection Agency (EPA) that cause dead zones in seas.

 Trash and Other Debris

 Plastic bags, balloons, medical waste, soda cans, and milk cartons all find their way into the oceans of the world.
 These items float in the water and wash up on beaches.
-According to the Environmental Protection Agency, marine debris creates health hazards for marine life.
+According to the WWF, marine debris creates health hazards for marine life.

 Ocean mammals get entangled in old nets and drown because they cannot get to the surface for air.
-Birds, turtles, and fish ingest a variety of plastic items and their digestive systems become clogged.
+Birds, turtles, and fish ingest a variety of plastic items, especially micro-beads and their digestive systems become clogged, reports The Guardian.
 Sea turtles are attracted to floating plastic bags which appear to be jellyfish, one of their favorite treats.
 The plastic bags block their digestive system and cause a slow and painful death.

 Various pieces of trash cause entanglement, starvation, drowning, and strangulation.
 When the trash washes up onto beaches and into marshes and wetlands, it ruins breeding grounds and habitats.
 Marine plants may be strangled by debris and die.
 Debris removal efforts may alter ecosystems.

 How much plastic is in the ocean?
-Fortune reports there are 5.25 trillion pieces of plastic in oceans around the world and 8 million tons being added to that number each year.
+Daily Mail in 2017 reports there are 5.25 trillion pieces of plastic in oceans around the world and 8 million tons of waste is added each year.

 Statistics on the Effects of Ocean Pollution